 1. A place to embrace the cold: Washington, D.C.

 In general, our nation’s capital should be on everyone’s “to see” list.
 In today’s highly political climate, it is important that we have a realistic perspective on our country’s roots and how far we’ve come as a nation.
 Going to D.C. in the winter allows you to skip the lines and the shoulder-to-shoulder crowds and stroll down the National Mall with ease.
-One of my favorite things to do in Washington D.C. in the wintertime is visit the Smithsonian museums—which all have free admission every day.
-It’s warm inside and you can spend hours learning about history, science, aviation, animals, culture…the list goes on and on.
+One of my favorite things to do in Washington D.C. in the wintertime is to visit the Smithsonian museums—which all have free admission every day.
+It’s warm inside, and you can spend hours learning about history, science, aviation, animals, culture…the list goes on and on.
 You also have a better chance to score reservations at amazing restaurants by traveling in this off-season.
-A personal favorite of mine is Old Ebbitt Grill, founded in 1856, making it the oldest saloon in the city.
+Speaking of, if you’re looking for a tasty and savory meal that’s unforgettable, you’ll want to make a stop that the Federalist Pig.
+This restaurant is praised in The Washington Post as one of the top restaurants of the 2018 year.
+This homegrown smokehouse is known for their tender briskets and mouth-watering Thursday beef short rib special.
+Another personal favorite restaurant is Old Ebbitt Grill, founded in 1856, making it the oldest saloon in the city.
 (Try the crab cakes.)
 And, of course, you can’t go to D.C. without seeing the monuments and war memorials.
 Just remember to bring a scarf, a hat, and some gloves!

 2. A place to escape the cold: Los Angeles, CA